microsoft/datashaper/javascript/core/docs/core.api.md

     LastOneWins = "last one wins"
 }

+// Warning: (ae-missing-release-tag) "NamedPortBinding" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface NamedPortBinding {
+    node: string;
+    output?: string;
+}

 // Warning: (ae-missing-release-tag) "NodeFactory" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)